santorsm/bus-mail/README.md

 - Adding button to display all products with # of views & clicks
 - Created the product object constructor function and instances of each object with properties of product name, the image's filepath, initialized the number of views to 0
 - created algorithm to randomly generate three unique product indexes

+5 Nov 20

+- added Chartjs and began working on the logic to avoid repeating images
+- watched yesterday's class for guidance in eration & placement of Chartjs in JS

 ## Author: Matthew Santorsola